Lee Yeon-hee: Early life

-Lee was born on January 9, 1988, in South Korea.
+Lee was born on January 9, 1988, in Haenam County, South Jeolla Province, South Korea.
 In 2002, Lee successfully signed a contract with SM after she won the category of "Best Feature" in the SM Entertainment Best Youth contest.
 For the contest, she acted out a monologue, singing to Dana "Until the End of the World" and also did freestyle modeling poses.
 After she joined the company, she began intense training lessons on acting, singing, and dancing.

 Career

 2002–2006: Beginnings

 Soon after she joined SM, Lee began her career by starring in music videos for SM artists, such as boy band TVXQ, Moon Hee-jun, Kangta, Shinhwa, and Fly to the Sky, overtaking SM artists Kim Bomi (of M.I.L.K.) and Lee Jiyeon (commonly known as CSJH The Grace's Lina) as "The SM music video girl".

-Though Lee had relatively steady work between modelling in magazines, commercial ads and appearing in music videos, she did not officially debut until late 2004.
-In November 2004, she starred as the younger version of the main character in the hit historical drama Emperor of the Sea, and appeared in the latter episodes of the daily drama My Lovely Family.
+Though Lee had relatively steady work between modelling in magazines, commercial ads and appearing in music videos, she did not officially debut until November 2004 where she starred as the younger version of the main character in the hit historical drama Emperor of the Sea, and appeared in the latter episodes of the daily drama My Lovely Family.
 Lee had her first major role in television in MBC's mini-series One Fine Day (2006).